 Best Corded Circular Saw

-The Bosch Professional GKS 190 Corded 240 V Circular Saw for a reasonably price – hands down, wins the highest quality corded circular saw.
+The Bosch Professional GKS 190 Corded 240 V Circular Saw for a reasonable price – hands down, wins the highest quality corded circular saw.
 It is corded but exceeds the power and cut depth of almost all other saws on this list and is contained in a well-constructed and designed body all under the Bosch name.
 The fact is that the cordless technology has advanced drastically but it just hasn’t been able to trump the corded variety.
 If you are looking for the best cordless circular saw, I would recommend the DeWalt 18V 165mm XR Lithium-Ion Circular Saw.